isabella232/drawIT/README.md

 Notes:
   - Diagrams can be exported to jpg, pdf, png, or svg from diagrams.net.
-  - Future: Export diagram to jpg, pdf, png, or svg directly from drawIT using diagrams.net CLI.
+  - Future: Export diagrams to jpg, pdf, png, or svg directly from drawIT using diagrams.net CLI.

 ## Running drawIT